marmelab/react-admin/docs/DataProviders.md

 ```

 **Tip**: The `validUntil` field in the response is optional.
 It enables the Application cache, a client-side optimization to speed up rendering and reduce network traffic.
 Check [the Caching documentation](./Caching.md#application-cache) for more details.

+**Tip**: The `meta` field in the response is optional.
+It allows to pass arbitrary information received by the data provider to your custom components.

 ### Example Implementation